-Afghanistan is situated in Central Asia.
+Afghanistan is a country in Central Asia.
 Its total land area is around 252,000 square miles, and features spectacularly high mountainous landscapes, and a collection of forests, woodlands, and deserts.
-Unfortunately, the biodiversity of flora and fauna is seen as livelihood resources for the majority of the Afghan population.
+The biodiversity of flora and fauna is seen as livelihood resources for the majority of the Afghan population.
 In 1992, to prevent further biodiversity loss, the Afghanistan government signed and ratified the UN Convention on Biological Diversity (UNCBD).

 Despite the fact that the country has been in turmoil for close to forty years, its government is seeking to do its share in identifying environmental issues within the country.
 Government agencies had been making inroads in addressing the problems of drought and its effects on agriculture.
 Other issues include desertification and natural resources loss.
 Government agencies have encouraged the local populace to participate in the conservation of the ecological resources of the country.